David-Bosnic/go-home-tui/README.md

 a simple way to check up on, lightly edit, and delete events all within the wonderful world of the terminal.

 ## Note

-go-home is starting to solidify, but again is still needs polish.
+- go-home is starting to solidify, but again is still needs polish
+- all-day event are ignore since it does not match the philosophy of go-home

 ## Setup